EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

 url: "blog/drone"
 date: 2020-12-04T13:32:03-07:00
 tags: ['k3s', 'kubernetes']
-draft: true
 ---

 ## Abstract

  * This is part 4 of the [k3s](/tags/k3s/) series.
- * You will install [drone](https://www.drone.io/), a self-hosted Continuous Integration platform.
+ * You will install [Drone](https://www.drone.io/), a self-hosted Continuous Integration platform.
+Drone is the self-hosted equivalent of GitHub Actions, or Travis CI, or similar.
  * Drone will connect to gitea to run jobs in response to changes made to git repositories.
+ * You will create a simple job runner that executes job pipelines directly inside k3s pods.
+ * You will configure Drone to also create on-demand DigitalOcean droplets, in order to run build pipelines for things not compatible with containers (like making container images).
- * You will setup a job runner in order to build a container image, from a Dockerfile, whenever the file changes in git, and push the image to your container registry.
+ * You will make a pipeline to build a container image, from a Dockerfile, on `git push`, and upload the image to your private container registry.

 ## Prerequisites

 Make sure you have followed [part 1](/blog/k3s) and have your terminal open to